Qin-Datahub/Fashion-Recommendation-System/README.md

 * **Color psychology**: different colors evoke different emotions and moods.
 The algorithm can take this into account and suggest colors that align with a user's desired mood of the occasion they are dressing for.
 For example, it might suggest calming and soothing colors for relaxed outfit or vibrant and energetic colors for a lively event.
 * **Seasonal palettes**: fashion trends often revolve around seasonal color palettes.
 The algorithm can analyze current fashion trends and suggest outfits based on the colors that are popular for a particular season.
 This helps users stay up-to-date with the latest fashion trends and ensures that their outfits are in harmony with the current season.
 * **Personalized recommendations**: the algorithm can take into account an individual's skin tone, hair color, and eye color when suggesting color combinations.
 Certain colors may complement a person's features more effectively, and the algorithm can provide personalized recommendations based on these factors.

+Example 1: Pairing the sweater below with a pair of jeans with complementary colors.